 For any of the sliders, you may Command-drag (Mac) / Ctrl-drag (Win) to access fine resolution control.

-Controls the level of signal recirculated through the delay circuit (aka feedback).
+Controls the level of signal recirculated through the delay circuit (aka feedback or regeneration).
 Allows for a Short or Long tail to the reverb sound.

 This slider controls the time between the delay taps, to emulate smaller or larger sized spaces.
 To create the longest delay times, this adjusts the simulated BBD chip down to a sampling rate as low as 10k Hz.
 For this reason, the input signal is lowpass filtered above 4 kHz, to minimize aliasing.